biermeester/Pylinter/README.rst

 **Add pylint ignore comment/statement**

-Add a comment to the end of the line with a Pylint error in it, so it will be ignored on the next check.
+Add a 'Pylint disable' comment to the end of the line with an error code in it, so it will be ignored on the next check.

 * **OS X**: ``Command+Alt+i``
 * **Linux, Windows**: ``Control+Alt+i``